CarrieX6/Self-supervised-EEG-classify/README.md

 http://bcmi.sjtu.edu.cn/~seed

-# Cite this
+# Citation

-If the code is useful for you, kindly consider referencing our article:
+If you use our code in your research or wish to refer to the baseline results, please use the following BibTeX entry.

+'''
+@inproceedings{xie2021novel,
-Xie, Zhuofan, Mingzhang Zhou, and Haixin Sun.
-"A Novel Solution for EEG-based Emotion Recognition."
-2021 IEEE 21st International Conference on Communication Technology (ICCT).
-IEEE, 2021.
+  title={A Novel Solution for EEG-based Emotion Recognition}, author={Xie, Zhuofan and Zhou, Mingzhang and Sun, Haixin}, booktitle={2021 IEEE 21st International Conference on Communication Technology (ICCT)}, pages={1134--1138}, year={2021}, organization={IEEE}
+}
+'''